wolf43/Mac-OS-X-useful-concepts-and-commands/README.md

-# MAC OSx and iOS internals useful commands
+# MAC OSx and iOS internals useful concepts and commands
+## Origin of content
+Most of this content is from the awesome textbook <http://www.amazon.com/Mac-OS-iOS-Internals-Apples/dp/1118057651/ref=sr_1_2?ie=UTF8&qid=1464466126&sr=8-2&keywords=mac+os+x+internals>
+If you are serious about learning Mac OS X and iOS internal, get a copy of the book and read it.
+Thinks of this doc as a quick reminder doc of userful concepts and commands
 ###uname
 Get details of architecture and version history of Darwin
 uname -a will give all the info